-- A basic assessment of the condition of the property. - A recommendation as to whether a full structural survey/environmental risk/contamination or asbestos survey is required. - Colour photographs and OS plan showing the property in addition to street and location maps. - The open market value of the property. - A reinstatement figure for insurance purposes. - A recommended current market rent. - For these purposes the surveyor will need to know how long you want the lease to run (it must normally be at least as long as the repayment period of any loan taken to assist in the purchase) and whether there will be any break clauses (allowing the lease to be terminated before the end of the term but not before the end of the loan period). - Note that in cases where the tenant is you or someone connected to you, any new lease must reflect the level of market rent set by the surveyor.
+- A basic assessment of the condition of the property. - A recommendation as to whether a full structural survey/environmental risk/contamination or asbestos survey is required. - Colour photographs and OS plan showing the property in addition to street and location maps. - The open market value of the property. - A reinstatement figure for insurance purposes. - · A recommended current market rent. - For these purposes the surveyor will need to know how long you want the lease to run (it must normally be at least as long as the repayment period of any loan taken to assist in the purchase) and whether there will be any break clauses (allowing the lease to be terminated before the end of the term but not before the end of the loan period). - Note that in cases where the tenant is you or someone connected to you, any new lease must reflect the level of market rent set by the surveyor.
 Existing leases can normally remain in place on their current terms, until expiry.

 The surveyor's report and invoice must be addressed in the name of your SIPP scheme and membership number and sent to our Carlisle Office.
 You may arrange for payment yourself, and you can request reimbursement from your SIPP funds later, if you wish (funds permitting).
+You can find a local surveyor at www.ricsfirms.com/commercial enable your SIPP to purchase property valued up to £150,000 (ignoring fees and taxes).